Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Semi-Local xc Approximations

 while $\beta_0 = 3\mu^\text{GE}/\pi^2 \approx 0.0375$,\cite{approximation3} the same choice as in \xcref{GGA;C;PBE;JRGX}.
 The parameter $a=0.08$ was obtained by fitting to jellium surface correlation energies obtained with \xcref{MGGA;C;revTPSS}, which are considered accurate.\cite{Wood2007:035403,Constantin2011:045126}

-Test calculations for molecular properties (atomization energies, barrier heights, kinetics, and binding energies of hydrogen-bonded dimers) show that the localization procedure improves the compatibility of the correlation functional with the HF exchange, significantly reducing the errors compared to using the standard \xcref{GGA;C;PBE} or \xcref{GGA;C;LYP} functional.
+Test calculations for molecular properties (atomization energies, barrier heights, kinetics, and binding energies of hydrogen-bonded dimers) show that the localization procedure improves the compatibility of the correlation functional with the HF exchange.
+The errors are significantly reduced compared to using the standard \xcref{GGA;C;PBE} or \xcref{GGA;C;LYP} functional.
 Note that \xcref{MGGA;C;TPSSloc} is based on \xcref{GGA;C;PBEloc}.

-\xclabela{GGA;C;zVPBEint}{GGA;C;zVPBEsol}{2012}{Constantin2012:194105} The \xcref{GGA;C;zPBEint} and \xcref{GGA;C;zPBEsol} functionals have a couple of pitfalls.
-First, the correction for spin dependence, \cref{eq:zpbeintf}, should have an effect only in the valence regions, as these functionals were proposed to improve the description of bonds.
-Second, they may yield spuriously large contributions in atomic inter-shell regions.
+\xclabela{GGA;C;zVPBEint}{GGA;C;zVPBEsol}{2012}{Constantin2012:194105} The \xcref{GGA;C;zPBEint} and \xcref{GGA;C;zPBEsol} functionals have a couple of pitfalls: (i)~the correction for spin dependence, \cref{eq:zpbeintf}, should have an effect only in the valence regions, as these functionals were proposed to improve the description of bonds; and (ii)~they may yield spuriously large contributions in atomic inter-shell regions.
 In order to solve these problems, \citet{Constantin2012:194105} proposed a more flexible alternative to \cref{eq:zpbeintf}:

 where $\alpha$ and $\omega$ are parameters, and $\nu$ is given by

 where $x$ is another parameter. $\alpha$ and $x$ were determined by minimizing the information-entropy-like function for the one-electron densities' statistical ensemble.
 This led to $x=1/6$, and $\alpha=1.0$ and 1.8 when using the \xcref{GGA;C;PBEint} and \xcref{GGA;C;PBE;sol} values for the other parameters, respectively.
 In contrast, the parameter $\omega=9/2$ (the optimal value for both functionals) was fixed by introducing additional constraints based on partially polarized model systems.